Chicago bid for the 2016 Summer Olympics: Bid details

 Chicago had prior experience with Olympic bids.
 In 1901, the city was unanimously chosen by the IOC to stage the 1904 Summer Olympics, but the Games were moved to St. Louis to coincide with the 1904 World's Fair.
 Chicago also bid for the 1952 and 1956 Summer Olympics, without success.
 Mayor of Chicago Richard M. Daley visited Beijing – host city of the 2008 Summer Olympics – on May 15, 2006, where he collected information on hosting.
 The bidding process for the 2016 Summer Olympics was officially launched on May 16, 2007.

 In June 2007, Olympic bid committee chairman and CEO, Patrick G. Ryan announced that David P. Bolger was appointed chief operating officer and Rick Ludwig as chief financial officer.

 The Chicago 2016 Olympic bid committee announced the details of the Olympic bid application on January 15, 2008.
-22 of the 27 Olympic venues will be in four clusters within 15 km of the Olympic Village.
+22 of the 27 Olympic venues were to be in four clusters within 15 km of the Olympic Village.
 Five new venues and eleven temporary venues would have been built for the games at a cost of $49.3 million; these construction costs, and the costs of the games were to be borne by the private sector, with the government financing the infrastructure.

 The bid committee filed a 600-page candidacy file with the IOC in Lausanne, Switzerland on February 12, 2009.
 The file responded to 227 questions given to each candidate city.
 On February 13, the candidacy file with the final version of Chicago's 2016 Olympic plan was publicly released.